JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 JavaScript query callback is represented by [`JBCefJSQuery`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefJSQuery.java).
 It is an object bound to a specific browser, and it holds a set of handlers that implement the required plugin behavior.

-Consider a case, which requires opening local files links in the editor and external links in an external browser installed on the user's computer.
+Consider a case, which requires opening local files links in the editor and external links in an external browser.
 Such a requirement could be implemented as follows (each step is explained under the code snippet):

 ```java